-The system integrators' main sources of power are money, technology and market share.
-In a wide range of products and services, mergers and acquisitions have enabled a small number of system integrator firms to capture most of the market.
+The advantages of bigness drive the trend toward mergers and acquisitions and increasing concentration of production in the hands of a small number of global companies.
 For example, 60 percent of ATM machines sold in the world are made by two companies: NCR and Diebold.
-Half of all heavy construction machinery are made by two companies, Caterpillar and Komatsu.
+Half of all heavy construction machinery is made by two companies, Caterpillar and Komatsu.
 Concentration in the pharmaceuticals industry accelerated markedly in the 1990s and continues today.
-Pfizer, the world largest drug company, bought King pharma, another American company, earlier this month.
-The headquarters of these companies are based in the US, Europe and Japan.
+The headquarters of these global companies are based in the US, Europe and Japan.
 Only two companies in the Fortune Global 50 are located outside of the US, Europe and Japan: Samsung (Korea) and China National Petroleum Company.